-Indians’ Francona stepping down for physical health issues
+Indians’ Francona steps down for rest of season, surgeries

 On Thursday, the Indians traded second baseman Cesar Hernandez to the White Sox, a signal that they’ve turned their focus toward improving their roster for the future.

 Earlier this week, Francona missed two games with a nasty head cold he picked up on a recent road trip.
-Also, the Indians recently announced they’re changing their name to Guardians in 2022, a decision that has angered many of their fans.
+Also, the Indians recently announced they’re changing their name to Guardians in 2022, a decision that has angered some fans.

 Following the announcement, Francona spoke passionately about his love for the organization.
 His father, Tito, played for the Indians from 1959-64.